virtualvoyager367/FileSound-Encoded-FIle-Transfer/README.md

 The encoder also encodes the file name and extension into the WAV file.
 The encoded metadata is then filtered out of the conversion by the Decoder and then translated back into the name and extension, which is used when saving the decoded file into a path.

+# **How to Setup**

+**Step 1: Download the Executable generator, this will generate your encoder and decoder With a Unique set of Frequencies.**

+**Step 2: Run the executable, it does NOT need administrative privileges, only try if you encounter problems.**

+**Step 3: Run the Encoder and select the file, it will then convert it into a .wav audio file and say the path its stored at**

+**Step 4: send the wav to a friend or someone else, also send the decoder in a more secure way like a USB drive if you can**

+**Step 5: As the receiver open the Decoder and select the .wav file that you were sent or given, it will let you choose where to save it to once it finishes converting.**